madachy/se-lib.org/source/index.rst

 Feedback
 ==================

 We value your feedback.
-Tell us how we can make PyML, its documentation and this website more useful.
+Tell us how we can make se-lib, its documentation and this website more useful.
 Please send comments, suggestions and interest in supporting the development to `info@pyml.fun <mailto:info@pyml.fun>`_.